Master of Science Degree in Health Policy

 (This is the application deadline - transcripts can continue to arrive for a day or two after the deadline if necessary.)

 Applications are evaluated based on the applicant's commitment to and aptitude for a career in health policy research as demonstrated via transcripts, statement of purpose, relevant work and research experience, and letters of recommendation.
-The Graduate Record Examination (GRE) is required, but may be waived for appliants with an MD or similar degree.
+The Graduate Record Examination (GRE) is required (optional for 20-21 application cycle), but may be waived for appliants with an MD or similar degree.
 Applicants from non-English speaking countries should provide evidence of competence in English on the Test of English as a Foreign Language (TOEFL).
+See Stanford University GRE and TOEFL policies and requirements here.

 - Statement of Purpose that includes area(s) of interest